 To pass exams, it is crucial to have a study plan.
 A study plan can help you focus on what you need to do and when you need to do it.
-It can also help prevent last-minute cramming that can lead to poor grades.
+It can also help prevent last-minute cramming, leading to poor grades.
 Here are 20 best study tips for exams:

 20 Best Study Tips for Exams